EnkoNeko/youtube/README.md

 # Flow
 1. List of YouTube search queries in input.txt
 2. search.py finds on YT, outputs the URLs to out1.txt and the URLs & Video title to out2.txt
-3. cull.py trims the bad videos for later consideration, ?removes same URLs from out1.txt? (not done)
+3. cull.py trims the bad videos for later consideration (Copying done, out2.txt deletion not)
 4. Good video URLs in urls.txt
 5. grep.sh trims off urls.txt video IDs into allCSV.csv, separates further into smaller txt files and runs URLtoYT.py (streamline this)
 6. URLtoYT.py converts the ID chunks into a playlist and prints playlist ID